What aspect of DNA structure makes it possible for the proteins o... | Channels for Pearson+

 Textbook QuestionTextbook Question

-What aspect of DNA structure makes it possible for the proteins of nucleotide excision repair to recognize many different types of DNA damage? (a) the polarity of each DNA strand
+What aspect of DNA structure makes it possible for the proteins of nucleotide excision repair to recognize many different types of DNA damage? (c) the energy differences between correct and incorrect base pairs

 Verified Solution